 Aptoide vs. Aptoide TV

 Instead, what it means is every app you find is designed with your television in mind.
-It means that they’re compatible with remote controls or air mice.
-It means that fonts are bigger and easier to read from your living room couch.
+These apps are compatible with remote controls or air mice, and it means fonts are larger and easier to read from your living room couch.

 If an app has a mobile phone version and an Android TV version, you’ll only find the Android TV version on Aptoide TV.